Intel Coffee Lake Vs. Kaby Lake: A Side-By-Side Comparison

 The integrated graphics also receives a slight bump from the Intel HD Graphics 630 clocked at 1,150 MHz (Kaby Lake) to the Intel UHD Graphics 630 at 1,200 MHz (Coffee Lake).
 Like the previous-generation Kaby Lake processors, you’ll need a license for Windows 10 to use the full graphics functionality, but the difference in graphics capability is minor.

 Intel also went with its usual 2MB of L3 cache per core allocation, which nets an increase to 12MB of L3 cache.
-We’re also assuming that Intel is sticking to its 256MB of L2 cache per core, which also grants us an extra 512MB of L2 cache for the hexa-core models.
+We’re also assuming that Intel is sticking to its 256KB of L2 cache per core, which also grants us an extra 512KB of L2 cache for the hexa-core models.

 Intel’s i7-8700K sets the tone for what we already expected with the “K” models: It features a price premium compared to the previous-generation i7-7700K.
 The additional $20 for two extra cores isn’t a big increase, and the move is likely designed more to prevent cannibalization of Intel’s other processors than to offset increased production costs.
 Meanwhile, the locked -8700 matches its -7700 counterpart’s pricing.